makerdao/pe-checklists/spell/spell-reviewer-mainnet-checklist.md

     * [ ] Interface matches deployed contract using `cast interface <contract_address>` command
     * [ ] Interface naming style should match with `Like` suffix (e.g. `VatLike`)
       * EXCEPTION: [known interface naming exceptions](https://github.com/makerdao/dss-exec-lib/blob/master/src/DssExecLib.sol#L24-L52)
-    * [ ] Ensure each static interface declare only functions actually used in the spell code
+    * [ ] Each static interface declare only functions actually used in the spell code
 * IF variable declarations are present in the spell
   * IF precision units are present
     * [ ] Precision units used in the spell match their defined values: